NurmukhamedKZ/Data-Projects/README.md

 ### It's my pet projects as ML engineer

-- Projects with using Linear regresion:
+- Projects with using Linear regression:
     1. House_rent_project

 ## Some statistics from the House rent predictor: